-It may be viewed in a natural way as the set of closed points of an algebraic variety over $\C$ and carries a natural $\mu_{m}$-action.
+It may be viewed as the set of closed points of an algebraic variety over $\C$ and carries a natural $\mu_{m}$-action.
 The motivic zeta function attached to $f$ is then the generating series whose coefficients are in effect the ``$\hat \mu$-equivariant motivic volumes'' of the sets of truncated arcs above: